MartinSunal/Frinx-docs/docs/source/FRINX_ODL_Distribution/Oxygen/Release_Notes/frinx-odl-distribution-4-2-0.rst

 FRINX ODL Oxygen 4.2.0.
 Release Notes
 =====================================

-This document describes the latest changes, additions, known issues, and fixes for the Frinx ODL Distribution.\ :raw-html-m2r:`<!--more-->`
+This document describes the latest changes, additions, known issues, and fixes for the Frinx ODL Distribution.

 **Note that FRINX ODL distribution 4.2.0 requires Java 8 (Openjdk 1.8.0-171 or newer)** To install Java:\ :raw-html-m2r:`<br>`